LeoHolguin/osticket-prereqs/README.md

 </p>

 <p>
-Finally for the last part, we are going to clean up so we are going to delete the setup folder in osTicket.
+Finally, for the last part, we are going to clean up so we are going to delete the setup folder in osTicket.
 Go back to the file ost-config.php which we renamed earlier and now change its permission to read only.
-We are going to login to the osTicket website and make sure everything is up and running and if it is you should be able to get into the ticketing system.
+We are going to log in to the osTicket website and make sure everything is up and running and if it is you should be able to get into the ticketing system.
 </p>
 <br />